PavanRangani/docs/docs/prd/tasks/task-instance.md

     - Dropdown of all priority values.
     - Default value is `Normal`
     - Dropdown shows star icon.
+- Status
+  - Dropdown of all status values
+  - Default value is `Ready`.
+  - If `Start date` is future date, the status will be set to `Pending` and the field will be disabled.
+For e.g. If user has selected `In Progress` in status and then set the start date of the future date, it will reset status to `Pending` and disabled.
+  - `Done` status doesn’t appear in the dropdown.
 - Taks name
     - Free form text input field
 - Task Source